louisconnoni/Freedom/README.md

 <!-- PLA PROTOTYPE -->
 <img src="assets/FREEDOMPLACROPPED.jpeg" width="56%" />

-*Once the design was validated in PLA, the final weapon system components were machined from 4140 alloy steel on a lathe and mill, including turning the dead shaft and milling the weapon hub to final tolerance.*
+*Once the design was validated in PLA, the final frame system components were machined from 5052 Alloy aluminum on a cnc mill.
+Final post processing used a rasp to meet tolerances*

 ## Electronics

-Electronics was another main area where I worked closely with the chassis team, drawing on prior experience with RC controllers to help the group get the system running reliably.
+Electronics was another main area where I worked closely to with fellow teams to ensure the internal systems had the proper spacing.
 Electrical integration covered the full signal and power chain: soldering motor and battery connections, tuning the weapon and drive ESCs for consistent throttle response, configuring the receiver (mapping controller inputs to the correct channel outputs), and adjusting the throttle curve to fine-tune drive responsiveness for competition conditions.

 <img src="assets/ElectronicsCrop.png" width="57%" />